-Recruiting research participants can be the easiest or the most frustrating part of conducting a market research study.
+Finding research participants can be the most frustrating and resource-intensive part of conducting qualitative market research.

 Our market research company typically uses one of three methods for our clients: